 Obviously they wouldn’t continue to feed her human food, but it helped her trust them as caregivers that first night.

-Another couple of days, and it was an absolute GLOWING kitten they found blossoming in Esperanza.
+Another couple of days, and it was an absolute GLOWING kitten they found blossoming within Esperanza.

 She had bounced back from the trauma better than anyone expected and was flourishing in foster care.